vinejs/vinejs.dev/content/docs/guides/error_reporter.md

   errors: any[] = []

   /**
-   * The report method is called by VineJS
+   * VineJS call the report method
    */
   report(
     message: string,